-With these reflections in mind, ask them to develop a SMART goal.
+With these reflections in mind, ask them to develop a SMART (safe, measurable, attainable, relevant and time-based) goal.
 Have each student draft one personal goal.

 Place students in small groups (2-3) and allow them to workshop the wording of their goal until it meets the SMART criteria.